-1. Entrepreneurial: producing goods and services in an entrepreneurial and innovative way.
+Entrepreneurial: producing goods and services in an entrepreneurial and innovative way.
+3.Governance: accountability, transparency, and stakeholder participation.

-- 2. Social: the goal is social impact, rather than generating revenue for the owners and shareholders. - 3.Governance: accountability, transparency, and stakeholder participation.

 Social impact refers to "all the consequences (evolutions. reorientations, changes, ruptures) of an organization's activities on its external (beneficiaries, users, clients), direct or indirect, and internal (employees, volunteers) stakeholders, as well as on society in general, resulting from the organization's (or a group of organizations') ability to anticipate needs that are not or are poorly met and to respond to them, through its prevention, repair or compensation missions.
 It is translated into terms of individual well-being, behaviors, capabilities, sector practices, social innovations or public policy decisions."4